trapoom555/Language-Model-STS-CFT/README.md

 We utilize the processed NLI dataset as our fine-tuning dataset.
 The dataset consists of 275K triplets of anchors, their corresponding entailments along with hard negatives.
 Please follow [this README](https://github.com/trapoom555/Language-Model-STS-CFT/blob/main/data/README.md) to see how to download the dataset.

-## Fine-tuning from scratch
+## Fine-tuning with your own resource

-If you willing to fine-tune the LMs from scratch, we've provided the code for you.
+If you willing to fine-tune the LMs with your own resource, we've provided the code for you.
 Our code can work with multi-GPUs settings.
 The more GPUs you have, the larger batch size you can fine-tune.

 First, you need to setup the virtual environment.
 We provided the environment setup file you you.